 Know Your Material

 When preparing to glue up your models or minis know what materials you will be working with and gluing up.
-Nothing is more frustration than getting to the glue and assembly step only to realize you aren’t prepared with the right type of glue and the best plastic glue will not be the same as the best wood or metal glue.
+Nothing is more frustrating than getting to the glue and assembly step only to realize you aren’t prepared with the right type of glue and the best plastic glue will not be the same as the best wood or metal glue.
 This is most often the case when you end up needing to glue dissimilar materials.

 Prepping Your Models and Minis